writethedocs/www/docs/2014/blog/announcing-pdx-venue-tickets.rst

 and one of the biggest issues was the lack of a "Hallway Track".
 To help solve that problem,
-we also have booked `Lola's Room`_, which will be open during the entire conference for different uses.
+we also have booked `Lola's Room`_, which is a separate space in the same building.
+Lola's Room will be available for use by attendees throughout the conference.
-The venue also has a couple other areas where you can have a conversation with someone new and interesting you just met.
+The building also has a couple of other areas where you can have a conversation with someone new and interesting you just met.

 Tickets are on sale
 -------------------